-When students and faculty update their ETSU network password or if their password expires as part of the directory security policy, the keychain must be updated upon next login.
-In most cases the Apple OS will prompt the user with the message “The system was unable to unlock your login keychain”, followed by the following options…
+When students and faculty update their ETSU network password or if their password expires as part of the directory security policy, the keychain must update upon next login.
+In most cases, the Apple OS will prompt the user with the message “The system was unable to unlock your login keychain,” followed by the following options…

-- Update Keychain Password (This is the default and recommended choice)
+- Update Keychain Password (This is the default choice)

 - Continue Log in: